leolira/FlaskAPI/README.md

+# FastAPI
-Simple user api using Python and Flask.
+Simple api using python and Flask

 JSON structure